• Skip to primary navigation

 Ingredients

-• 3 Tbsp Thai red curry paste - preferably Maesri or Mae Ploy brand
+• 3 tablespoon Thai red curry paste preferably Maesri or Mae Ploy brand

-• 1 lb boneless chicken breasts or thighs - sliced into thin bite-size pieces
+• 1 lb boneless skinless chicken thighs (½ kg) or breasts, sliced into thin bite-size pieces

-• 2 tsp brown sugar - or to taste
+• 2 tsp brown sugar or palm sugar, to taste

-• 1 cup red and/or green bell pepper - cubed
+• 1 cup bell peppers red and/or green, cubed

 • 12 Thai Basil leaves